The Value Of Spring Length

 The info here is from Dexter, and since they are probably the biggest manufacturer, it makes sense to consider what they think is important to publish.
 Another big one to check is eTrailer.com And a quick search there shows similar available trailer leaf spring length.
 Here’s a partial screenshot.

 As you can see, there really isn’t a true standard.
 However, from experience, the sizes that are close will all work with the same mounting.
 And, if you’re building new, it’s best to follow the manufacturer’s suggestions for spacing anyway.
-Even with our trailer plans, we specify the spring mount positions — then, defer to the components you want to buy rather than forcing you to do it as designed.
+Even with our trailer plans, we specify the spring mount positions — then, defer to the components you want to buy rather than forcing you to do it as we say.

-The effect of spring length on trailer construction is shown with the many green circles above.
+The effect of spring length on trailer construction is shown with the green circles above.
 It does not change the axle position on the trailer, just the spring mount positions relative to the axle.
 You can see the differences in the graphic.
 Distance between the mounts and the resulting axle spacing (for tandem axles) does make a difference.

 Trailer Axle Leaf Spring Length – Why?

-Let’s start with the last question, and work to the first.
+All are good questions, but let’s start with the last question, and work to the first.
 I don’t have definitive answers, but I’ll share some facts and perspective.

-Does Spring Length Matter?
+Does Spring Length Really Matter?

 In a word, Yes.
 How much is debatable, and it depends on what you’re doing with the trailer.
 So let’s break it down into a few key points.

-- More suspension travel with longer leaf springs.
+4. More suspension travel with longer leaf springs.
 Using the travel feels nice because bumps are not as harsh — which goes back to ride quality (#1 above).
 The side effect?
 Add a little more space for vertical movement of the wheels and axles.
-(Yet, for the differences we’re talking about, the added space is pretty minimal.)
+(Yet, for the differences we’re talking about, the added space is minimal.)

-- Longer springs need more space.
+5. Longer springs need more space.
 If you have things on the frame conflicting with long leaf springs, then go shorter.
 Make the trailer leaf springs as long as practical in the space available.

 What Trailer Leaf Spring Length Should I Use?